blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/The Illusion of a Global Network.md

 So we could only form a "global internet" by connecting to a standard network.
 The WWW was thus the standard by which countries established network routers to form local Internet Service Providers (ISP).

-While these networks can only be used
+While these networks can only be used #incomplete